WePesa/strato-quarry/mempool-and-cache.md

    it stands to reason that one would not send out a transaction they know they can't afford, and thus there is no reasonable expectation of a miner keeping the transaction until they can foot the bill.

-4. There is an edge case in which, for the same block, an account may send out multiple transactions with the same nonce.
-   Since neither of those transactions have been mined yet, they are all equally valid.
+4. There is an edge case in which, for the same block, an account may send out multiple transactions with the same nonce Since neither of those transactions have been mined yet, they are all equally valid.
 In order to pick one to be mined, the miner looks at the gas price the sender was willing to pay for either transaction.
-The transaction with the highest gas price will get included in the block, as it will have a higher transaction fee and thus be more lucrative for the miner.
+The transaction with the highest fee will get included in the block, as it will be more lucrative for the miner.
    There is a possibility that due to network latency and other factors, a "better" transaction will be seen by the mempool after a preceding one was incrementally mined.
-In that scenario, the existing block has to be re-mined from scratch, as the two transactions may have different side effects.
+In that scenario, the existing block has to be re-mined from scratch, as the two transactions may have different cascading effects on the blockchain.

 5. There is a `Map SHA OutputTx` called `seen` in the BaggerState as well.
 This is to accelerate the process of determining whether a transaction that was already executed and cached was "trumped" per #4 by a transaction which has yet to be executed.
-Naively, we'd have to compare every cached transaction to every unran transaction, an O(nm) operation to determine if it was trumped.
-Because Haskell's `Data.Map` is implemented as a binary tree, and trumped transactions get removed from `seen`, this reduces the cost of the check to O(n log n).
+Naively, we'd have to compare every cached transaction to every unran transaction, an O(nm) operation -- where `n = cachedTransactions` and `m = unminedTransactions` -- to determine if it was trumped.
+Because Haskell's `Data.Map` is implemented as a binary tree, and trumped transactions get removed from `seen`, this reduces the cost of the check to O(n log2 n).
 "Seen" is a bit of a misnomer, as it doesnt keep track of all transactions that were seen, but rather of transactions which are being managed by the pool.

 6. Lastly, there is a `miningCache` field in the `BaggerState` record type.
 This is used to keep track of what transactions were executed in the currently pending block, and which have yet to be.

-7. The fields in MiningCache are mostly self explanatory. `bestBlockSHA` and `bestBlockHeader` are the information of the block which will be the parent of the block which is currently being mined. `lastExecutedStateRoot` and `remainingGas` are used to keep track of the SR and GL of the block as its being built incrementally. `lastExecutedTxs` are all the transactions which have been executed and cached, and `promotedTxs` are transactions which have yet to be executed and cached.
+7. The fields in MiningCache are mostly self explanatory. `bestBlockSHA` and `bestBlockHeader` are the information of the block which will be the parent of the block which is currently being mined. `lastExecutedStateRoot` and `remainingGas` are used to keep track of the SR and GL of the block as its being built incrementally.
+   `lastExecutedTxs` are all the transactions which have been executed and cached, and `promotedTxs` are transactions which have yet to be executed and cached.
 Lastly, `startTimestamp` is a quirk of the fact that the timestamp of a block can have an effect on its final state, due to the `TIMESTAMP` opcode in the EVM.
 This needs to be consistent at all times for a block that is being mined.

-References:
 [1]: https://en.wikipedia.org/wiki/Bagger_288 "Wikipedia - Bagger 288"